lindseymacmillan/jasperfm/README.md

 # JasperFM
-An all-in-one solution for podcasting with Wordpress.
+An all-in-one solution for podcastingfs with Wordpress.

 ***NOTE:** This plugin is actively being developed, and is not yet recommended for use in production.